-How I became a Relationship Counsellor
+How I became a Counsellor & Psychotherapist

 Originally from the U.K, I emigrated to Australia in 2004, and commenced training in counselling and psychotherapy in 2006.
 I received my Graduate Diploma of Counselling & Psychotherapy from the Jansen-Newman Institute of Counselling and Applied Psychotherapy in Sydney after successfully completing 2 years of study and 50 hours of face to face counselling in the Counselling Clinic.
 I chose to study at the JNI Institute as I wanted to be working with real clients as soon as possible and found the combination of training in psychological theory, group therapy and working in the Clinic, a holistic approach to learning.